Private Loan Lender Lists

 The links above provide information for lenders that we have determined provide competitive interest rates, loan programs specifically designed for graduate and law students as well as loan programs available to U.S. Citizens and international students.
 The lenders noted therein are not specifically endorsed by the University of St. Thomas.
 Furthermore, the University of St. Thomas does not and cannot guarantee the lenders noted will provide the best borrower benefits to you.
 Remember, the University of St. Thomas will process a private loan from any lender you choose.
 It is your responsibility to research the options available to you.

 The University of St. Thomas Graduate Financial Aid Office is available to assist you in understanding the educational financing options available to you.
-The Graduate Financial Aid Office adheres to a University of St. Thomas code of conduct.
+The Graduate Financial Aid Office adheres to a University of St. Thomas Code of Conduct and Ethical Behavior.